lakowalski/elasticsearch-odm/README.md

 We also implemented the built-in functionality of Mongoose : maxlength, minlength, enum, min, max, match, required.

-#### maxlength & minlength :
+#### maxlength & minlength

-You can use maxlength & minlength only with text, string and keyword type :
+You can use maxlength & minlength only with text, string and keyword type when you define your schema:

 ```js